Detective Comics #1000 Release From Robert Venditti

 The Impact of Issue 1000

 DC and Marvel are the biggest names in comics.
 To reach a milestone of this magnitude is a big feat.
 Fans are the reason comics continue to thrill children and adults of all ages.
 Batman is relatable on a number of levels, and teaches a lot of lessons about doing the right thing when times get tough.
 It makes sense to feature Batman in issue 1000.
-Given the history of DC, as well as the things to come this year from the comic publisher, Batman and his fellow heroes are far from done thrilling readers.
+Given the history of DC, as well as the things to come this year from the comic publisher, Batman and his fellow heroes of DC comics will march on with every new release.

 Taylor loves to play video games in his spare time.
 He has two degrees in Political Communication and wrote his thesis on Marxism and the exploitation of college athletes.
 In his spare time, he loves spending time with his wife and two Toy Australian Shepherds.
 He’s always got headphones in, and he’s a diehard Cubs fan.